Courses

 90 % – Excellent

 OVPN follows a strict no-logs policy that includes no IP address logs, no traffic logs and no timestamps of your use.
-It mentions in the privacy policy that OVPN owns all of its own servers and that the servers actually do not even have hard drives but rather operate with everything written to RAM.
+It mentions in the privacy policy that OVPN owns all of its own servers and that all its locations use diskless servers — locations which do not even have hard drives but operate with everything written to RAM.

 OVPN monthly